Are you thinking about signing up for Priority Pass and wondering if it’s really worth it? You’ve come to the right place!

 I personally have the Standard Plus membership which includes 10 free visits, so I basically committed to using it for 5 trips each year.

 Plus, you can always change your membership level after the first year depending on your usage.

 How to sign up for Priority Pass

 The easiest way to purchase a Priority Pass membership is to sign up directly on the Priority Pass website.

-You can automatically get 10% off your Priority Pass membership cost by clicking the link below.
+You can automatically get up to 25% off your Priority Pass membership cost by clicking the link below.